CBD News; U.S. TSA Changes Medical Cannabis Regulations

 The textile industry is a constant and ever-present market.
 The hemp stalk can be used to create industrial canvas, clothing, and paper.

 Creating textiles and products from hemp is far more sustainable than using cotton.
 In fact, 1 acre of hemp can produce as much fiber as 2 or 3 acres of cotton.
 In addition, rather than tree farming, hemp is a more sustainable option for creating paper products.

 Hemp is naturally an incredibly strong and fibrous crop.
 Now more than ever, hemp is being used in construction.
 Known as “hempcrete,” building blocks made of hemp act as insulators, regulate moisture, and are very light-weight.
 The use of hemp on construction sites, or even in water-logged areas could completely revolutionize how and where we build sustainable and strong structures.

 Infinite CBD products, and the pure CBD isolate in each one of them, is derived from the wonderous hemp plant.
-With so many uses for CBD, it is clear that you can trust your health and beauty with hemp.

 Not to mention, hemp is fully capable of producing ample amounts of other cannabinoids as well.
 This extract, or “broad spectrum” CBD, contains all of the cannabinoids that the hemp plant has to offer.
 Luckily, hemp plants produce a minute amount of THC, making it nearly impossible to achieve a psychoactive effect from use.
 Broad spectrum CBD offers a range of benefits for consumers.